-Melissa is a Doctoral Candidate, earning her Ph.D. in Counselor Education and Supervision.
-Melissa received her Master’s Degree in Mental Health Counseling from UNC Charlotte and her Bachelor’s degree in Psychology and Sociology from Indiana University of Pennsylvania.
+Melissa received her Doctorate Degree in Counselor Education and Supervision from the University of the Cumberlands, Master Degree in Mental Health Counseling from UNC Charlotte, and her Bachelor degree in Psychology and Sociology from Indiana University of Pennsylvania.

 Melissa works with adolescents (14 and above) and adults of all ages.
 Melissa enjoys working with an array of issues that bring individuals into counseling including: depression, anxiety, life changes, diminished self-esteem, body image concerns, mental health concerns, co-occuring disorders, substance use concerns, and family members of those struggling with substance use.

 Melissa uses Cognitive Behavioral Therapy (CBT) and Motivational Interviewing as her primary theoretical orientation.
 Melissa also incorporates other interventions such as trauma focused, mindfulness, and other interventions appropriate for the individual client.